5 Ways How to Learn a New Skill in a Fraction of the Time

 Given that your practice opportunity is already a part of your day, this work will take you no more than 10 extra minutes.
 But if you practice it every day for three or four days a week, you’ll find that you can acquire new skills with incredible rapidity.

 These are the five elements that transform “practice” into “deliberate practice.”
-Good luck using them to speed up your development of your staff.
+Good luck using them to speed up the personal development of your staff.